Hays plc – Annual report – 30 June 2022

-The net amount included in the Consolidated Balance Sheet arising from the Group’s surplus/obligations in respect of its defined benefit pension schemes is as follows:
+The net amount included in the Consolidated Balance Sheet arising from the Group’s obligations in respect of its defined benefit pension schemes is as follows:

-The trustee board is responsible for determining the Hays pension schemes investment strategy, after taking advice from the Schemes’ investment advisor Mercer Limited.
-The investment objective for the trustee of the Scheme is to maintain a portfolio of suitable assets of appropriate liquidity which will generate investment returns to meet, together with future contributions, the benefits of the defined benefit scheme as they fall due.
+The Trustee Board is responsible for determining the Hays Pension Scheme’s investment strategy, after taking advice from the Schemes’ investment advisor Mercer Limited.
+The investment objective for the Trustee of the Scheme is to maintain a portfolio of suitable assets of appropriate liquidity which will generate investment returns to meet, together with future contributions, the benefits of the defined benefit scheme as they fall due.
 The current strategy is to hold investments that share characteristics with the long-term liabilities of the Scheme.
-The majority of assets are invested in equities, corporate bonds and a Liability Driven Investments (LDI) portfolio.
+The majority of assets are invested in a Liability Driven Investments (LDI) portfolio and corporate bonds and gilts.
+The Scheme also holds a bulk purchasing annuity policy (buy-in) contract with Canada Life Limited in respect of ensuring all future payments to existing pensioners of the Hays defined benefit Scheme as at 31 December 2017.
 The Scheme assets do not include any directly held shares issued by the Company or property occupied by the Company.

 In relation to the LDI funds the valuations have been determined as follows:

-- Repurchase agreements (where the Scheme has sold assets with the agreement to repurchase at a fixed date and price) are included in the financial statements at the fair value of the repurchase price as a liability.
-The assets sold are reported in at their fair value reflecting that the Scheme retains the risks and rewards of ownership of those assets.
+- Repurchase agreements (where the Scheme has sold assets with the agreement to repurchase at a fixed date and price) are included in the Consolidated Financial Statements at the fair value of the repurchase price as a liability.
+The assets sold are reported at their fair value reflecting that the Scheme retains the risks and rewards of ownership of those assets;

-- The fair value of the forward currency contracts is based on market forward exchange rates at the year end and determined as the gain or loss that would arise if the outstanding contract was matched at the year end with an equal and opposite contract.
+- The fair value of the forward currency contracts is based on market forward exchange rates at the year end and determined as the gain or loss that would arise if the outstanding contract was matched at the year end with an equal and opposite contract; and

 The analysis of the LDI funds included within the pension scheme assets is as follows: